 Photo courtesy of Blake Mistich/Fredericksburg CVB

 It’s also a favorite destination for serious shoppers.
 Best bets include strolling part of the historic 3.5 miles of Main Street, lined with specialty shops (cowboy hats and boots make for great souvenirs), antiques and thrift stores, and art galleries.
-Spend time to relaxing at a day spa with a facial or reflexology treatment, and then treat yourself to a dinner of Tex-Mex, barbecue or bratwurst.
+Spend time relaxing at a day spa with a facial or reflexology treatment and then treat yourself to a dinner of Tex-Mex, barbecue or bratwurst.

 The way to stay is in a guest house, inn or B&B where your group can take over.
 There are hundreds, both in town and out in the country, and your choices vary: Bavarian inn, Texas roadhouse, cabin, cottage or carriage house.